STF1998/Desk20/report/conclusion.md

 ### Stress, Anxiety and Overworking

 We were also concerned about whether the application would induce stress, especially for younger age groups.
-This was a difficult issue to consider, and one that is not easily mitigated.
+This was a complicated issue to consider, and one that is not easily mitigated.
 By removing the stressful stimuli of the league table, we would deprive many prospective users of a highly valued component.
 As such, this will need to be considered by future developers.
-Having said this, from end-user group feedback, we have not received any criticism regarding stress and anxiety as a consequence of working on the application.
+Having said this, from end-user group feedback, we have not received any criticism regarding stress and anxiety because of working on the application.

 To mitigate against users becoming incentivised to work unhealthy hours whilst using Flocus, we have introduced a set of visual prompts on the personal stats section which, should offer a gentle hint to those who are working too hard.
 We have aligned these prompts with the UK government’s work hour guidelines and more information is available regarding this implementation in Pt.3 “System Implementation”.

 ### Focus Group

 Absent of a specific ethical clearance by the University of Bristol, we had to conduct our user group feedback sessions and final focus group with caution.
-Primarily, we needed to yield feedback on design, navigation and functionality to better inform our development process and Asaqua’s future efforts.
+Primarily, we needed to yield feedback on design, navigation, and functionality to better inform our development process and ASAQUA’s future efforts.
 However, there were a few areas which we needed to be aware of, before holding these feedback sessions:

 <ul>
   <li>Personally, Identifiable Information – We did not wish to, nor were we allowed to, garner information from users that would allow them to be personally identified.
 This included their name and possibly some demographic information.
 So, to avoid this concern, we opted to run a focus group that was solely directed towards the design of the application. </li>